Alexandria County was created in 1800 when the District of Columbia was formed, retroceded to Virginia in 1846, and renamed Arlington County in 1920

 There are only 95 counties in Virginia now.
 One county was ceded to Pennsylvania and another to the new United States under the Articles of Confederation, when Virginia was willing to trade land claims in order to increase support for the new national government.
 Ten counties were "lost" when Kentucky became an independent state in 1790.
 Another 50 counties were incorporated in the new state of West Virginia in 1863.
 Ten counties have been abolished, with their land incorporated within the boundaries of other counties with other names.

 Virginia's counties were created to meet the needs of the English settlers, based on English laws and customs.
-The native Americans had their own way of organizing their territories, and for all we know one day the Martians may conquer the area and divvy up the spoils in yet a different way.
-[Think the natives in 1607 considered the English immigrants to be any stranger than we would consider Martians, if they landed out of the blue?]
+The Native Americans had their own way of organizing their territories, but after 1607 the English "tassantassas" (strangers/aliens) imposed their own sense of order upon the political landscape.

 Virginia-Created Counties That Are Now Extinct

 Virginia-Created Counties That Are Now in Pennsylvania

 Virginia-Created Counties That Are Now in Ohio, Indiana, Illinois, Michigan, Minnesota, and Wisconsin

 Illinois County was ceded to the new United States and became the Northwest Territory

 Map Source: ESRI, ArcGIS Online

 Virginia-Created Counties That Are Now in West Virginia